 Bangkok Skytrain (BTS)

 The Skytrain (BTS) can be a great way to get around Bangkok, but not all stations have lifts/elevators.
 Check your route beforehand on the BTS website.
 A the time of writing there are 16 Skytrain stations which do have lifts/elevators.
 From a tourist perspective, some of the most convenient are: Asoke, Chong Nonsi, Mo Chit, On Nut and Siam.
-See the link below for full list of stations.

 For any questions and advice on travel on the BTS, helpful Tourist Information Centres are located at Saphan Taksin, Phaya Thai and Siam stations.